minetest/minetest/doc/lua_api.md

 * `contains_item(listname, stack, [match_meta])`: returns `true` if
   the stack of items can be fully taken from the list.
     * If `match_meta` is `true`, item metadata is also considered when comparing items.
-Otherwise, only the items' names are compared.
+Otherwise, only the items names are compared.
 Default: `false`
     * The method ignores wear.
 * `remove_item(listname, stack, [match_meta])`: take as many items as specified from the list, returns the items that were actually removed (as an `ItemStack`).
     * If `match_meta` is `true` (available since feature `remove_item_match_meta`),
       item metadata is also considered when comparing items.
-Otherwise, only the items' names are compared.
+Otherwise, only the items names are compared.
 Default: `false`
     * The method ignores wear.
 * `get_location()`: returns a location compatible to `core.get_inventory(location)`.